FREQUENTLY ASKED QUESTIONS

 Signing up for SIREN is easy!
 Go to alerts.smart911.com or www.tompkinscountyny.gov/siren and register your contact information.

-PLEASE NOTE: You may have been previously signed up for Swift911.
-Your information was migrated to this new system so you would not miss alerts and notifications during the transition period, but you will need to create a SIREN account/profile by December 31, 2022 and select your notification preferences and how you wish to receive alerts (voice, text, email).
+PLEASE NOTE: You may have previously been signed up for Swift911.
+Your information was migrated to this new system so you would not miss alerts and notifications during the transition period, but unless you created a SIREN account/profile by December 31, 2022 you must sign up at the link above, select your notification preferences, and how you wish to receive alerts (voice, text, email).
+The Swift911 data is longer valid.

 Who can sign-up for SIREN?